-4.2 Authorising Officers

-Role:
+4.2 Role:

+An Authorising Officer is an employee of Newark and Sherwood District Council who has received adequate training and has attained a level of competency to be able to provide authorisation.
 Authorising Officers can authorise, review and cancel directed surveillance.
 Each of them can authorise, review and cancel the employment of a juvenile or vulnerable CHIS, or the acquisition of confidential information.

 - 4.2.1 The Regulation of Investigatory Powers (Directed Surveillance and Covert Human Intelligence Sources) Order 2010 prescribes that for local authorities the Authorising Officer shall be a Director, Head of Service, Service Manager or equivalent.
-They must be distinct and in a senior role from the officer responsible for the conduct of an investigation. - 4.2.2 Officers of a lower rank cannot grant authorisations. - 4.2.3 A designated Authorising Officer must qualify both by rank and by competence.
-Officers who wish to be designated must have been trained to an appropriate level and must maintain their training appropriately so as to have an understanding of the Act and the requirements that must be satisfied of before an authorisation can be granted.
+They must be distinct and in a senior role from the officer responsible for the conduct of an investigation. - 4.2.2 A designated Authorising Officer must qualify both by rank and by competence.
+Officers who wish to be designated must have been trained to an appropriate level and must maintain their training appropriately so as to have an understanding of the Act and the requirements that must be satisfied of before an authorisation can be granted. - 4.2.3 Authorisations must be given in writing by the Authorising Officer. - 4.2.4 Authorising Officers are also responsible for carrying out regular reviews of applications which they have authorised and also for the cancellation of authorisations.